Gnkgo/space-news/README.md

 - Display back button
 - Show the moonrise and moonset

+### 30. November 2023 - 7.
+December 2023
+#### Gnkgo:
+##### Mars:
+- Temperature Graph that can zoom in
+- Make Mars button to show picture of Mars
+- Make modal for additional information for weather

+##### Moon:
+- Better layout

+## Questions Meeting
+- Better ticks in the graph?
+- How to run it in Github -> How to deploy it?
+  - Displaying of pictures do not work
+  - public folder outside src?
+- Do we need to copy paste it to Gitlab?

 ## Versioning
 Create stable versions of your code each week by using gitlab tags.\